qduff/skyrcUSB/readme.md

 This is a library which you can use to interface with your skyRC charger.
 Examples of what it can do is return the voltages of all the cells ( even when not charging) and can also return charge data in real time - to one more decimal point than the display on the charger!
 It has only been tested with the D100V2 and will throw an error if it detects a different model - it should however work in theorey.

+This library has been made by reverse engineering the protocol, and I therefore cannot guarantee that it is completely perfect.
+Note - this library is released under the MIT license, and therefore includes absolutely no warranty.**

 *This library is also not able to write changes to the charger or start charges*

-**Note - this library is released under the MIT license, and therefore includes absolutely no warranty.**

 Example usage is below: